ton-offline-storage/address-generator/README.md

 `gpu-generator -b`

- You can specify constraints in command line with `-q` option:
+ You can specify constraints in command line (instead of typing after launch) with `-q` option:

  `gpu-generator -q "start[*][T][O][N] | end[1][2][3]"`